linonymous/MusicGenreClassifier/README.md

     - Rock
     - Metal

-    Each audio clip in the data set has a length of 30 seconds, are 22050Hz Mono 16-bit files.
-The data set.
-And each audio clip has mp3 as an extension.
+    Each audio clip in the data set has a length of 30 seconds, are 22050Hz Mono 16-bit MPEG files.

 - ****Features****